Last updated July 2026

 Are dogs allowed at Lake Rotoiti Scenic Reserve?

-Dogs are not permitted on Hinehopu’s Track or in the scenic reserve.
+Dogs are not permitted on Hinehopu’s Track or within the scenic reserve.

 Can I swim at Lake Rotoiti?